Skylined-dev/artifact/README.md

-# Fabric Example Mod
+# Artifact

-## Setup
+## Description

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Artifact is a Fabric based mod for Minecraft 1.19 that add a few artifact that give you potion effect when you hold it in your inventory.

-## License
+## Author

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Skylined